molnarjani/homeserver/README.md

 Must have:
-  - Proxmox ( On a physical host, for running all vms/containers)
+  - Proxmox (On a physical host, for running all vms) [Done]
-  - DNS server (Access services/VMs by name)
+  - Portainer (On a physical host, for running and managing Docker container) [Done]
+  - Landing page to services
   - Guacamole (RDP, SSH, VNC access for all VMs)

 Could be useful: